mx1001/hardops_manual/docs/modifiers.md

   - Wireframe
   - Skin

-  And then the custom versions of modals modified for hops.
+  And then the custom versions of modals modified for hops:

   - 2d Bevelling
+    > bevel w/ vertices set (useful for planes)

   - Spherecast
+    > subdivision x 3 + cast mod set to sphere and 1

   - Circular Array
+    > displace + array + driver for radial array w/ live update

 Then apply modifiers.
 Which does just that.
+Applies modifiers.

 ## Modifiers